 You’ll need to maintain an average of 1.7 FTEs to be eligible for total loan forgiveness.

-1. Did you reduce your employee headcount between February 15, 2020 and April 26, 2020?
-If you rehire all those employees (or an equivalent number) by June 30, 2020, then the rehired employees will be included in your FTE count for the eight-week forgiveness window.
-Just make sure you run a payroll with any rehired employees during that eight-week window.
+- Did you reduce your employee headcount between February 15, 2020 and April 26, 2020?
+If you rehire all those employees (or an equivalent number) by December 31, 2020, then any reduction that may have occurred to your forgiveness will be cancelled out.

 Step 3: Calculate how much you must pay each employee.